-Her most recent book, The Tenderness of God: Reclaiming Our Humanity (Fortress Press, 2017), weaves the insights of Francis and Clare of Assisi into an exploration of the challenges of our contemporary world, attempting to open a path toward the “new and universal solidarity” Pope Francis characterizes in his Laudato Si’: On Care for Our Common Home.
-The book also draws upon her extensive experience leading spiritual immersion experiences in the footsteps of Francis and Clare in Assisi and La Verna.
+Her most recent book, The Tenderness of God: Reclaiming Our Humanity (Fortress Press, 2017), weaves the insights of Francis and Clare of Assisi into an exploration of the challenges of our contemporary world, opening a path toward the “new and universal solidarity” Pope Francis characterizes in his encyclical On Care for Our Common Home.
+The book draws upon her many years leading spiritual immersion experiences in the footsteps of Francis and Clare in Assisi and La Verna.

-Her pastoral commitments include retreat work and spiritual accompaniment of women seeking recovery after domestic violence and women actively in recovery from addiction.
+Dr. Ahlgren keeps herself on the front lines of social issues.
+Her pastoral work involves spiritual accompaniment of women seeking recovery after domestic violence and women actively in recovery from addiction.